ioannad/jeffrey/README.md

 * Common-Lisp: I have only tested this with **SBCL** or **CCL**  but it should work in any implementation that [external-program](https://github.com/sellout/external-program) supports.
 Please let me know if you check this!
 * [Graphviz](www.graphviz.org/) (`apt-get install graphviz`)
 * [Quicklisp](www.quicklisp.org)
 * It only works in Linux.
-Windows and Macintosh support are no longer on the to-do list, since the program is accessible via its web-interface. *If you are interested in having this support please send me a message or leave a comment.*
+Windows and Macintosh support are no longer on the to-do list, since the program is accessible via its web-interface. *If you are interested in having these OS supported please send me a message or leave a comment.*
 * The package `labelmaker` also requires `/bin/bash`, `pdflatex`, and `convert`.

 ### Installation